lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 A CNF’s microservice(s) should follow the single concern principle.
 To help achieve this goal, a CNF’s microservice(s) should have only one process type (or set of parent/child processes) per container.
 The process(es) in the container should not spawn other process types (e.g. executables) as a way to contribute to the workload but rather should interact with other processes through a microservice API.

-_“It’s best practice to separate areas of concern by using one service per container.
+In Docker's Advanced concepts documentation regarding running multiple services in a container the Docker community says: _“It’s best practice to separate areas of concern by using one service per container.
 That service may fork into multiple processes (for example, the Apache web server starts multiple worker processes).
-It’s ok to have multiple processes, but to get the most benefit out of Docker, avoid one container being responsible for multiple aspects of your overall application.”_
+It’s ok to have multiple processes, but to get the most benefit out of Docker, avoid one container being responsible for multiple aspects of your overall application.”_ [#3](#references)
-	&nbsp;&nbsp;&nbsp;ref: https://docs.docker.com/config/containers/multi-service_container/

 This will help the programmability and flexibility of CNFs and networks through:
 - Improvements in scalability and responsiveness to service needs